andrea-bistacchi/AHE/README.md

 **Adaptive histogram equalization in HSV color space of a collection of images stored in a directroy.**

 To process all images, download adaptive_histogram_equalization.m, open Matlab and run it.
-It will ask for a directory where images are stored as .tif or .jpg, process them, and output new images in the same directory with suffix _eq.jpg
+It will ask for a directory where images are stored as .tif or .jpg, process them, and output new images in the same directory with suffix according to processing details.